shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 ## Additional paks

 Any emulator, game, or tool that will run on the device can be turned into a pak.
 Even the official ones.
-These additional paks are things that I don't personally keep on my device but might be perfectly serviceable or serve as an example to create new paks.
+These additional paks are things that I don't personally keep on my device but might be perfectly usable or serve as an example to create new paks.
 You can find them in the EXTRAS folder.

 ## For developers